 There are lots of ways to help raise awareness for breast cancer this month, and every day for that matter!

 The main thing is to speak up, share educational blogs like this one and many others on your social media accounts, fundraise and donate to breast cancer charities, campaign, and encourage your family and friends to check their breast.
-See breast cancer now for fundraising, volunteering and campaigning ideas.
+See breast cancer now for fundraising, volunteering and campaigning ideas and join the conversation over on our HANX Life forum here.